-[End of Lecture 1] Why does mean field theory work, when it does?
+Why does mean field theory work, when it does?
 This depends on what we mean by 'work'.
 If we mean do a good job of quantitatively modeling the phenomenology of Earth rocks, then that's a difficult question for another day.
 A more basic and essential goal for our candidate groundstate wavefunction is that it represents the right phase of matter (as the true groundstate of H, or as the true groundstate of the true H, since H is only a model after all).

-Digression on equivalence classes of gapped systems (please see the beginning of my Spring 2014 239a notes for more discussion of this): For systems with an energy gap (the first excited state has an energy which is bigger than the groundstate energy by an amount which stays finite when $L \to \infty$), we can make a very sharp definition of what is a phase: all the states that can be reached by continuously deforming the Hamiltonian without closing the energy gap are in the same phase.
+Digression on equivalence classes of gapped systems (please see the beginning of my Spring 2014 239a notes for more discussion of this):

+For systems with an energy gap (the first excited state has an energy that is bigger than the groundstate energy by an amount that stays finite when $L \to \infty$), we can make a very sharp definition of what is a phase: all the states that can be reached by continuously deforming the Hamiltonian without closing the energy gap are in the same phase.
+A useful perspective is: perturbation theory works to get from one representative of a phase to another.